BioMecLabUnicz/RIVA/Paper_results_code/readme.txt

 ./Paper_results_code
 includes the MATLAB files for generating the results presented in the paper.
+In order to generate the figures, includes the following folders in this folder (Paper_results_code)

 .
-Data_results_fig1: folder containing the data and the simulation results for Fig 1 to be included in /Paper_results_code
+Data_results_fig1: folder containing the data and the simulation results for Fig 1 to be included in /Paper_results_code (https://mega.nz/folder/K1wEhDzI#jF2dPwcK5ouwg3EHV3E17w)

 .
 Data_results_fig2: folder containing the data and the simulation results for Fig 2 to be included in /Paper_results_code